The Book of Curiosities, 2022

 Multimedia installation, 32’00’’

-The project on The Book of Curiosities was developed as part of the solo research residency “TANZPAKT in residence.”
+The project on The Book of Curiosities was developed as part of the solo research residency at “TANZPAKT in residence.”

 During the residency, I researched the history of navigation (shipping) and specifically early Arabic navigation systems (hand and body gestures) that revolutionized nautical orientation.
 The Book of Curiosities is an 11th century Arabic manuscript collection that assembles the first cartographic records of the earth.
 Using a digitized version of these maps through the Bodleian Library, I made freehand sketches that formed a visual score.
-The spatial installation included several moving panels of fabric, reminiscent of sails, which created different spatial situations during the performance.
+The spatial installation included several movable panels of fabric, reminiscent of sails, which created different spatial situations during the performance.
 Inspired by the history of the Silk Road, Arabic incense was also burnt and transported through the space.

 The rectangular world map from the

 The map is reminiscent in its features of

 the cartographic systems of antiquity as well as